Gamote/nestjs-zod-config/README.md

 });

 export class AppConfig extends ZodConfig(appConfigSchema) {}

+// You can also pass a custom path to the .env file(s) export class AppConfig extends ZodConfig(appConfigSchema, {
+  envFilePath: '.env.custom'
+})
 ```

-> This assumes that you have a `.env` file in the root of your project or that you have set the environment variables in `process.env` in some other way.
+> By default, this assumes that you have a `.env` file in the root of your project or that you have set the environment variables in `process.env` in some other way.
+You can customize the path to the .env file using the `envFilePath` option.

 ✨ All done.
 Let's see how we can use it.

-Then we need to register the config class in our module.

 ## Usage